MisterNoNameLP/PleaL/README.md

 It works by converting PleaL code into native lua code, so it can be run in any ordinary lua interpreter.
 The PleaL transpiler is written in pure lua and has no need for additional libraries or C bindings.

+# Installation
+### Linux
+At first the desired lua version have to be installed.
+How this is done it depending from the distribution used.

+To work with PleaL, the [all in one PleaL runner script](https://github.com/MisterNoNameLP/PleaL/blob/main/building/release/pleal) have to be put in an folder included in your $PATH.
+PleaL scripts then can be executet by calling `pleal SCRIPT.pleal`.

 # Usage
 The easyest way to use PleaL is to execute the [PleaL runner](https://github.com/MisterNoNameLP/PleaL/blob/main/src/plealRunner.lua) from the command line, givin the path do an PleaL script as first argument.
 This not only transpiles the PleaL code, but also expands the `require`, `dofile` and `loadfile` functions to be able to use PleaL files.
 So PleaL libraries can be required just like normal lua libraries for instance.